vguetler/vguetler.github.io/teaching.md

 ---

 I have experience teaching undergraduate courses in issues related to sociology and technology.
-I am also training to become a certified software and data carpentry instructor so that I can teach social science majors programming and data analysis techniques using Python and R.
+I am  a certified software and data carpentry instructor so that I can teach social science majors programming and data analysis techniques using Python and R.

 Courses I have taught as: